sass/sass-site/source/documentation/values/lists.md

 [expressions]: /documentation/syntax/structure#expressions
 [`grid-template-columns`]: https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns

+When writing lists without brackets, you can use parentheses to nest lists within one another or disambiguate between list separators and other uses of spaces or commas.
+For example, `(1, 2), (3, 4)` is a list that contains two lists, each of which contains two numbers; and `adjust-font-stack((Helvetica, Arial, sans-serif))` passes a single argument containing three font names to the `adjust-font-stack` function.

 Sass lists can contain one or even zero elements.
 A single-element list can be written either `(<expression>,)` or `[<expression>]`, and a zero-element list can be written either `()` or `[]`.
 Also, all [list functions][] will treat